trevor-allen/mynameistrevor/readme.txt

 Normalizing styles have been helped along thanks to the fine work of Nicolas Gallagher and Jonathan Neal http://necolas.github.com/normalize.css/

-all theme documentation can be found at https://modernthemes.net/hired-documentation/
+all theme documentation can be found at https://modernthemes.net/mynameistrevor-documentation/

 == Description ==

-Hired is a responsive WordPress theme for the working professional to use for an online CV.
-Hired inclues a unique layout with toggle content sections that are easy to populate with your working background and accomplishments.
+mynameistrevor is a responsive WordPress theme for the working professional to use for an online CV. mynameistrevor inclues a unique layout with toggle content sections that are easy to populate with your working background and accomplishments.
 Download ModernThemes premium plugins to amplify the functionality and content of your theme.

 == Changelog ==